stjudecloud/university/docs/visualization-community/data-download/index.md

 # New Feature
 [Visualization Community](https://viz.stjude.cloud/) has collaborated with [ProteinPaint](https://proteinpaint.stjude.org/) to implement a new feature.
-A clinical data set from the [Childhood Cancer Survivorship Study](https://stjude.cloud/studies/clinical-genomics) and [St. Jude Life](https://sjlife.stjude.org/) Data Access Units have made a download feature available within the [Cancer Survivorship Community](https://viz.stjude.cloud/community/cancer-survivorship-community~4).
+A clinical data set from the [Childhood Cancer Survivor Study](https://stjude.cloud/studies/clinical-genomics) and [St. Jude Life](https://sjlife.stjude.org/) Data Access Units have made a download feature available within the [Cancer Survivorship Community](https://viz.stjude.cloud/community/cancer-survivorship-community~4).

 In order to gain access, you must 1) have an approved Data Access Agreement (DAA) from both CCSS and SJLIFE Data Access Units (DAU) and 2) be [signed in](https://viz.stjude.cloud/signin) to Visualization Community.